Sean Solia: International career

-In August 2018, he was named in Samoa's squad for Group A of the 2018–19 ICC World Twenty20 East Asia-Pacific Qualifier tournament.
+He was part of Samoa's squad for Group A of the 2018–19 ICC World Twenty20 East Asia-Pacific Qualifier tournament.
 In Samoa's opening match of the qualifier, against Papua New Guinea, Solia top-scored for his team with 39 runs.
 He was the joint-leading wicket-taker in the tournament, with eleven dismissals in six matches.

-In November 2020, Solia was named in the New Zealand A cricket team for practice matches against the touring West Indies team.
+In November 2020, Solia was named in the New Zealand A cricket team for practice matches against the touring West Indies.